 SO, what is mom burnout?
 According to Choosing Therapy, “Mom burnout is often characterized by the chronic stress and exhaustion related to relentless caregiving demands, and this epidemic is exceedingly high in women who have full-time careers or are without a co-parent.
 Mom burnout can lead mothers to feel ineffective and lacking confidence as parents, while simultaneously experiencing the pull to be a better parent amidst feelings of disconnect with their children”.

-I feel this deeply for so many of you.
-I have received literally hundreds of messages in response to various posts letting me know how exhausted you are trying to do all the things while simultaneously keeping up with the latest trends on parenting.
+I have received literally thousands of messages in response to various posts letting me know how exhausted you are trying to do ALL THE THINGS.

 Disclaimer: The following list of tips is not intended to replace critical supports like therapy or crisis response centres.
 If you are struggling to cope day-to-day, or think that you may need help, seek the help of a qualified health care professional – they were and are vital in my own journey, and are trained to find the right support for each person’s unique and individual care.
 If you are in crisis – know there are many compassionate and expert teams available to help you.
 If you need help you deserve it, and can get it.

-#1 Lower Your Expectations to Cope With Mom Burnout
+#1 Lower Your Expectations to Cope With Mommy Burnout

 There is so much pressure on moms these days.
 Whether you’re a stay at home mom, a working mom, or a work from home mom, we are met with so many unrealistic expectations put on us by society, social media, and even ourselves.